garylirocks/quickrefs/azure-devops.markdown

       clean: outputs | resources | all # what to clean up before the job runs
     dependsOn: string
     condition: string
     continueOnError: boolean                  # 'true' if future jobs should run even if this job fails; defaults to 'false'
     container: containerReference             # container to run this job inside
     services: { string: string | container }  # container resources to run as a service container
     timeoutInMinutes: nonEmptyString          # how long to run the job before automatically cancelling
     cancelTimeoutInMinutes: nonEmptyString    # how much time to give 'run always even if cancelled tasks' before killing them
     variables:            # several syntaxes, see specific section
     environment: string   # target environment name and optionally a resource name to record the deployment history; format: <environment-name>.<resource-name>
     strategy:
-      runOnce:    #rolling, canary are the other strategies that are supported
+      runOnce:            # "rolling", "canary" are the other strategies that are supported
         deploy:
           steps: [ script | bash | pwsh | powershell | checkout | task | templateReference ]
 ```